KWGN-TV: News operation

 KWGN-TV presently broadcasts 36 hours of locally produced newscasts each week (with six hours each weekday and three hours each on Saturdays and Sundays).
 There is a considerable amount of sharing between KWGN and KDVR in regards to news coverage, video footage and the use of reporters; though both outlets maintain their own primary on-air personalities (such as news anchors and meteorologists) that only appear on one station; several KWGN on-air staffers that remained with the station after the LMA was formed simultaneously joined KDVR's news department with the consolidation of news operations.
-Combined with sister KDVR, Nexstar's Denver properties broadcasts a combined 90 hours of local news, making it the highest output in the state of Colorado.
+Combined with sister KDVR, Nexstar's Denver properties broadcast a combined 90 hours of local news, making it the highest output in the state of Colorado.